BMS3008 : Integrated Biomedical Sciences

 Teaching Rationale And Relationship

-Lecture materials on how to perform basic design of experiments, how to carry out basic calculations, how to understand basic experimental techniques will be interleaved with additional practice at examination-style questions during the workshop sessions.
-Lecture materials will be delivered non-synchronously as 3-4 30 minute sessions, but will maintain a common theme running across each individual part of the lecture.
-Each will be a pre-recorded PowerPoint presentation with audio link.
+Lectures and lecture materials will support students learning how to design experiments, how to carry out basic calculations, how to understand basic experimental techniques and will be interleaved with additional practice at examination-style questions during the workshop sessions.

-Revision workshops will include coverage of some key techniques that will have been referred to from across the degree.
+Revision workshops for other modules will include coverage of some key techniques that will have been referred to from across the degree.

 Assessment Methods